Tunç Soyer: Mayor of Seferihisar

 Soyer was elected Mayor of Seferihisar, a coastal district of İzmir, in the 2009 local election.
 He was the candidate of the main opposition center-left Republican People's Party (CHP).
 He was re-elected for a second term in the 2014 local election.

 Soyer drew national attention for his success as Seferihisar mayor, having established the town as a modal tourist destination as part of the slow movement culture.
 Seferihisar became a member of Cittaslow, the first of its kind in Turkey.
 Because of his success and popularity in Seferihisar, Soyer was frequently seen as a potential future candidate for Mayor of İzmir.

 Mayor of İzmir

 Following the announcement that the serving mayor of İzmir, Aziz Kocaoğlu, would not stand for another term, the CHP began considering new candidates.
 Despite Kocaoğlu deciding to re-enter the race shortly before the CHP was due to announce its candidate, Soyer was eventually selected, having long been seen as the frontrunner.
 Soyer was supported by the İYİ Party, with which the CHP formed an electoral alliance named the Nation Alliance.

 In the 2019 mayoral election, which was held as part of the 2019 local elections, Soyer was elected with 58.1% of the vote, beating the People's Alliance candidate Nihat Zeybekçi.
 Zeybekçi, a former Economy Minister, received 38.7% of the vote.
 Tunç Soyer has organized many fairs under the leadership of İzmir Metropolitan Municipality.

+Soyer was not selected as the CHP candidate for the 2024 local elections, with Karşıyaka mayor Cemil Tugay being selected as the CHP candidate instead.
+Tugay's selection over Soyer has been attributed to the change in leadership within the CHP following former CHP leader Kemal Kılıçdaroğlu's loss in the 2023 Presidential elections and the 38th CHP Ordinary Convention.

+Arrest

+On 1 July 2025, Soyer was arrested as part of 120 officials in İzmir Province linked with the CHP on suspicion of corruption.